shyamal2411/Acticlass/README.md

 ### 3. Raise Requests and Custom Rewards

 - **Student:**
-   The users with student role will have the option to raise after joining the session, which is available at the bottom right of the application screen.
+  The student can raise a request for a reward while in the sesssion and professor gets the request for the reward, if they want to approve, the student gets the point otherwise professor can give penalty to the student for false request.

 - **Teacher:**
   In the session, the user with the teacher role will have the ability to approve or decline the request raised by the student.
 When approved the reward, the teacher will be given an option to customize the reward value with suggested values or with a custom input accordingly.
 In case if teacher not approving or rejecting the request raised by the student for more than 5 minutes, the request will automatically get rejected and the student will be penalized with the marks that are set in the group configuration for the penalty.